flextype/flextype.org/project/entries/en/downloads/extend/plugins/feed/entry.md

 ---
 title: Feed
-description: Feed plugin for Flextype
+description: Feed plugin for Flextype supports Atom 1.0, RSS and JSON feed types and allows you to generate feeds for entries.
 icon:
   name: rss-square
   set: fontawesome|solid